alphauslabs/oops/README.md

 # recursively and execute sequentially.
 $ oops --dir ./examples/
 ```

+## Deploying to Kubernetes
+To scale the testing workload, this tool will attempt to distribute all scenario files to all worker pods using pub/sub messaging (currently supports SNS+SQS, and GCP PubSub).
+At the moment, it needs to be triggered first before the actual execution starts.

+**GCP PubSub**
+1) A topic is created with the name provided by `--pubsub`.
+2) A subsciption with the same name is also created that subscribes from the topic.
+3) Trigger the execution by publishing a `{"code":"start"}` to the topic.
+4) The pod that receives the message will break down all scenario files into a single message each and publish to the topic.
+5) All pods will receive these messages, thereby, distributing the test workload.

+**SNS+SQS**
+1) An SNS topc is created with the name provided by `--snssqs`.
+2) An SQS queue with the same name is also created that subscribes from the SNS topic.
+3) Trigger the execution by publishing a `{"code":"start"}` to the SNS topic.
+4) The pod that receives the message will break down all scenario files into a single message each and publish to the SNS topic.
+5) All pods will receive these messages, thereby, distributing the test workload.

 ## Scenario file
 The following is the specification of a valid scenario file.
 All scenario files must have a `.yaml` extension.